How to Make Dough Rise Faster

 This is the method we use the most often.
 There are several different methods for rising dough in the oven.
 Here are some to try:

-• On lowest oven temperature to preheat: Turn the oven to the lowest oven temperature for about 2 minutes.
+- On lowest temperature setting to preheat: Turn the oven to the lowest oven temperature for about 2 minutes.
 Then turn off the oven, open the door and add the dough (in a covered glass bowl).
 This will be a cozy spot for your dough to rise.
 Don’t forget to turn off the oven!

 Proof Dough in the Microwave

 Place 1 cup of water in a glass measuring cup in the microwave.
 Heat on high for 2 minutes.
 The water should be boiling.
 Add bread dough to a glass bowl.
 With this method I don’t always cover with plastic wrap since it is such a small container anyway.
-Shut the microwave door and wait for the dough to rise.
+Place the bowl of dough in the microwave and shut the door and wait for the dough to rise.

 Proof Dough in Instant Pot